NextPKI/certscan/README.md

 # UltraPKI Certificate Discovery

-A lightweight, daemon-capable certificate discovery and reporting tool written in Go and Python.
+A lightweight, daemon-capable certificate discovery and reporting agent written in Go and Python.

+This tool acts as an **auto-discovery agent** that scans your entire local IPv4 and (optionally) IPv6 network for TLS-enabled services.
+It automatically identifies neighbors on the network and inspects known ports for certificates.
+In addition to dynamic discovery, it also supports scanning explicitly configured static IP addresses and hostnames.

-This tool scans all available local IPv4 and optionally IPv6 interfaces for TLS-enabled services (e.g., HTTPS, SMTPS, IMAPS), extracts remote certificates, and sends key metadata (issuer, fingerprint, expiration) via Webhook to a central endpoint.
-It natively understands both standard TLS handshakes and STARTTLS upgrades (e.g., on port 587 for SMTP).
+For every discovered service, the agent extracts TLS certificate metadata (issuer, fingerprint, expiration) and sends the result to a central Webhook endpoint.
+It supports both traditional TLS handshakes and STARTTLS upgrades (e.g., SMTP on port 587).

 ## Features

-* IPv4 and optional IPv6 scanning
+* Automatic discovery of network neighbors over IPv4 and optionally IPv6
+* Static IP and hostname support with optional per-host port override
 * Hostname resolution (A and AAAA records)
 * SNI-aware TLS support for accurate certificate retrieval
-* Port override per static host (`host:port`)
 * Periodic background scanning (daemon mode)
 * Webhook delivery with JSON and base64-encoded certificates
 * Configurable port list and scan throttle
-* Static host support (IP addresses or domain names)
 * PID file and optional log file output
 * Configurable debug logging
 * Graceful shutdown via SIGINT or SIGTERM